phcompeau/biological_modeling_course/_pages/coronavirus/homology.md

 ## Extra

-* Need to have already specified that spike is a trimer
+* Need to have already specified that spike is a homotrimer before we appeal to the tutorial.

 * We need to make sure that the specification of the .pdb file type comes back somewhere before we give the results.
 It may be a perfect place to do so in this lesson.